 "I don't have a lot of actor friends," she told Howard.
 "My girlfriends are all from high school."

-Howard playfully bragged about having dinner with big names like Billy Joel and Matt Lauer and challenged Scarlett to top that.
-She shot back how she's dined with Woody Allen and and her "Avengers" co-star Chris Evans.
+Howard playfully bragged about having dinner with Billy Joel and challenged Scarlett to top that.
+She shot back how she's dined with her "Avengers" co-star Chris Evans.

 "I'm good friends with Chris Evans who I've worked with many, many times," Scarlett told Howard.